-People make funny faces when we tell them we spent the night in our truck.
+People make funny faces when we tell them we sleep in our truck.
 To clear up the confusion, here’s everything you ever wanted to know about truck camping (or ‘tramping’ as my wife likes to call it), including why we do it.

 Truck camping is simply camping inside your vehicle instead of in a tent, be it a pickup truck with a topper or a simple SUV like ours.
 I’ve heard of plenty of people who car camp as well.
 Usually, they just sleep in the back seat or drop the back seats flat if in a hatchback style car.
 While car camping could work, it would be very cramped with more than one person.